Contrast-Security-OSS/docs/content/admin/eop_maintenance/upgrade/UpgradeContrast.md

 <!--
 title: "Upgrading EOP TeamServer"
 description: "Instructions for updating an EOP TeamServer with a new version."
-tags: "setup upgrade EOP upgrade install installation backup" -->
+tags: "Admin EOP maintenance upgrade install installation backup" -->

 ## About Upgrading An EOP TeamServer